ryantangmj/html-portfolio-website/README.md

 ## About Me

-The about me section introduces who I am and provides a brief overview of my background, skills, and interests.
+The about me section introduces who I am.

 ## Education and Experiences

 The timeline section outlines my educational journey and professional experiences.
-It highlights key milestones and achievements throughout my academic and professional career.
+It highlights key milestones throughout my academic and professional career.

 ## Contact Me